Chart Color Schemes

 Lyndoch is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Lyndoch had a low level of cultural diversity, with 85.2% of its population born in Australia and 91.4% being citizens.
-English was the primary language spoken at home by 97.7%.
-Christianity was the predominant religion, practiced by 43.4% of Lyndoch's population.
+Lyndoch, surveyed in 2016, showed low cultural diversity with 85.2% of its population born in Australia and 91.4% being citizens.
+English was the language spoken at home by 97.7%.
+Christianity was the predominant religion at 43.4%, while Judaism had no representation compared to the rest of South Australia's 0.0%.

 Frequently Asked Questions - Diversity